-Dr. Amir Sanati-Nezhad is an Assistant Professor of Mechanical and Manufacturing Engineering at the University of Calgary and the Canada Research Chair in BioMEMS.
-He is the Principal Investigator of BioMEMS and Bioinspired Microfluidic Laboratory at the University of Calgary with a joint affiliation with the Centre for Bioengineering Research and Education (CBRE) and Biomedical Engineering Program at the University of Calgary.
+Dr. Amir Sanati-Nezhad is an Associate Professor of Biomedical Engineering at the University of Calgary and the Canada Research Chair in BioMEMS.
+He is the Principal Investigator of BioMEMS and Bioinspired Microfluidic Laboratory at the University of Calgary with a joint affiliation with the Department of Mechanical and Manufacturing Engineering at the University of Calgary.
 Dr. Sanati-Nezhad is also a full member of Hotchkiss Brain Institute, and an associate member of Arnie Charbonneau Cancer Institute and Libin Cardiovascular Institute of Alberta, at the University of Calgary.
 He received a PhD from Concordia University in 2013.
 He then was a postdoctoral fellow at McGill University and University of Harvard (2013-2015).

 Dr. Sanati-Nezhad’s interdisciplinary research is focused on microfluidics, sensors, tissue engineering, lab-on-chip and organ-on-chip.
 Dr. Sanati-Nezhad is leading significant projects in sensing, biosensing and diagnostic technologies at the University of Calgary.
-His team is developing new biosensors for rapid detection of biomarkers of concussion and brain injuries in blood and urine sample of patients.
+His team is developing new biosensors for rapid detection of biomarkers of concussion and brain injuries in blood samples of patients.

 Fluid Biomarkers in sport related concussion

 Trainees: Sultan Khetani, Hossein Zargartalebi, Razieh Salahandish, Mehdi Mohammadi Ashani

 Publications: PubMed, Science Direct